raiju/phpMobi/README.md

 files.
 While this was meant as an experiment, this tool works quite well and can be used to generate mobipocket files from most news articles.

-Do NOT use this on a public web server.
+IMPORTANT: Do NOT use this on a public web server.
 If you do, make sure the input is controlled (this script is absolutely not made to resist malicious inputs) and that the server isn't overwhelmed by the requests as this script is relatively heavy.
 Also, as no official documentation is available, there